livebg/smailer/README.md

 * At least one record should exist in `Smailer::Models::MailingList`.
 This record can then be used for unsubscribe requests if your system supports multiple newsletter types.
 * For each newsletter issue you intend to send, you should create a `Smailer::Models::MailCampaign` record.
 This record contains the subject and body contents of the newsletter you will be sending out.
 * Given a list of active subscribers your application provides, you then enqueue mails to be send via the `MailCampaign#queued_mails` list (see the example below).
-* Finally, you should call `Smailer::Tasks::Send.execute` repeatedly to process and send-out the enqueued emails.
+* Finally, you should call `Smailer::Tasks::Send.execute` repeatedly to process and send-out the enqueued emails, probably via a Cron daemon.

 ### Issuing a newsletter

-This is an example how you could proceed with creating and issuing a newsletter:
+Here is an example how you could proceed with creating and issuing a newsletter:

 	# locate the mailing list we'll be sending to
 	list = Smailer::Models::MailingList.first